Howard Rich: Votenet Solutions ownership

-In 2001 Rich acquired the web-based voting software and systems firm, Votenet Solutions during the Dot-com bubble.
-Following the acquisition, federal investigators charged the company's CEO and CFO with embezzlement of hundreds of thousands of dollars from nonprofit clients and employee's 401(k).
+In 2001, Rich acquired the web-based voting software and systems firm, Votenet Solutions during the Dot-com bubble.
+Following the acquisition, federal investigators charged the company's CEO and CFO with embezzlement of hundreds of thousands of dollars from nonprofit clients and employee 401(k) accounts.
 Rich later referred to the event as "the most painful period of my business life."

-Criticism and controversy

-Criticism from the Left
+Reception

-Rich has been described as being attacked by left-leaning activists; one reporter wrote "'Howie Rich from New York City' has become the Left's latest whipping boy."
+Rich has been described as being attacked by left-leaning activists.
+One reporter for the National Review wrote, "'Howie Rich from New York City' has become the Left's latest whipping boy."
 One pamphlet accused Rich of "dirty tactics, hidden money streams, and shadowy operatives."
 He's been accused of being a "special interest group" and of operating a "tangled extremist web."
 Rich responded: "I have been fortunate enough to have been successful in business, and I want to do something in this life to advance liberty."
-Rich said: "It's very difficult in many of these states, and very expensive, to get these measures on the ballot … All I have done here, for the most part, is provide seed money.
+Rich said: "It's very difficult in many of these states, and very expensive, to get these measures on the ballot ...
+All I have done here, for the most part, is provide seed money.
 All of these initiatives are left up to the voters.
 That's what these people, who consider money evil, are not willing to address.
 It's the voters in these states who ultimately make the decisions."